List of story structures: Aristotle's analysis

 Many scholars have analyzed dramatic structure, beginning with Aristotle in his Poetics (c.
 335 BCE).

-In his Poetics, a theory about tragedies, the Greek philosopher Aristotle put forth the idea the play should imitate a single whole action and does not skip around (Such as flashbacks and the like).
+In his Poetics, a theory about tragedies, the Greek philosopher Aristotle put forth the idea the play should imitate a single whole action and does not skip around (such as flashbacks).
 "A whole is what has a beginning and middle and end.
 A beginning is that which is not a necessary consequent of anything else but after which something else exists or happens as a natural result.
 An end on the contrary is that which is inevitably or, as a rule, the natural result of something else but from which nothing else follows; a middle follows something else and something follows from it.
 Well constructed plots must not therefore begin and end at random, but must embody the formulae we have stated."
 (1450b27).
 He split the play into two acts: δέσις (desis) and λύσις (lysis) which roughly translates to binding and unbinding, though contemporary translation is "complication" and "dénouement".
 He mainly used Sophocles to make his argument about the proper dramatic structure of a play.

 He argues that for a proper tragedy the plot should be simple: a man moving from prosperity to tragedy and not the reverse.
 It should excite pity or fear, to shock the viewer.
 He also states that the man needs to be well-known to the audience.
 The tragedy should come about because of a flaw in the character.